 3. Embarrass, insult, shout down and mischaracterize Christians, hoping to intimidate them into silence.

 Those who reject Jesus will also shun Christians, for faithful believers carry the presence of the Holy Spirit who brings conviction of sin as well as God’s love.
+Jesus brought light to the world, but like cock-roaches they scatter in the presence of light and prefer their darkness.
 Any mention of sin grates against today’s relativistic values and the kind of “freedom” where anything goes.
 That’s why Christians, who are “the aroma of Christ” to believers, are also “the smell of death to those who are perishing.”
 They hate the true Jesus.

 George Gardner of College Hill United Methodist Church in Wichita, Kansas said, “The evangelical Christian right does not represent the religion of America.
 We have to deal with the Christian evangelical religious right that would take the love of God and turn it into the wrath of God … that would take the equality of men, women and children and would turn it into a male-dominated hierarchy that would subjugate women and intimidate children.”
 [The Wichita Eagle, January 22, 1994]